Overview

 - Sickle Cell Clinic

-Adult Elective Rotations: Fellows completing major rotations in Adult Rehabilitation Neuropsychology can elect to complete a combination of outpatient neuropsychological assessment, outpatient evidence-based psychotherapy, participation in the UPMC Adult Spina Bifida Clinic, and bedside neuropsychological evaluation and management of adults with acquired brain injury participating in acute, inpatient rehabilitation—Fellows completing a minor rotation will be expected to engage in outpatient neuropsychological assessment services, in addition to one other clinical activity from the list above. - Research Activities
+Adult Focused Rotations: Fellows emphasizing training in in Adult Rehabilitation Neuropsychology can elect to complete a combination of outpatient neuropsychological assessment, outpatient evidence-based psychotherapy, multidisciplinary care within the UPMC Adult Spina Bifida Clinic, and bedside neuropsychological evaluation and management of adults with acquired brain injury participating in acute, inpatient rehabilitation—Fellows completing a minor rotation will be expected to engage in outpatient neuropsychological assessment services, in addition to one other clinical activity from the list above.
+Descriptions of these rotations are offered below:- Outpatient Neuropsychology Clinic—Fellows are exposed to working with adults with a wide array of chronic health conditions and forms of disability, including pediatric-onset conditions, acquired brain injury, and neurodegenerative processes.

 Fellows are expected to devote 10-to-20% of their time to research-related activities, leveraging the robust research infrastructure within PM&R at UPMC and the University of Pittsburgh.
 This can be accomplished in a variety of ways, including completion of an archival research project or engagement with active faculty-led research.
-For fellows with exceptionally strong clinical training backgrounds, who are also interested in pursuing research-oriented academic careers, there is flexibility to increase protected research time beyond the 10-to-20% allocation listed above.
-Fellows who elect to pursue this must have a dedicated and coherent interest in academic medicine.
-These fellows will be required to identify a primary research mentor or team of mentors, with whom they meet regularly throughout the duration of their fellowship training.
+For fellows with exceptionally strong clinical training backgrounds who are also interested in pursuing research-oriented academic careers, additional flexibility in dedicated research time can be discussed.